tomas-fryza/vhdl-labs/lab7-uart/README.md

                         when IDLE =>
                             -- Keep Tx line to high

-                            -- Clear tx_done to 0
+                            -- Clear done to 0

                             if (tx_start = '1') then
                                 state_tx <= START_BIT;